libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

 ### Request exactly the data you want

-A major benefit of GraphQL is that you can endlessly modify queries to return the fields you want.
+A major benefit of GraphQL is that you can modify queries to return only the fields you want.
+Unlike calls to REST APIs, where the server-side code defines what a response looks like, GraphQL calls instruct the server to return only what is specified.
+Furthermore, you can query diverse sets of data in one call, so you can get exactly the entities you want without calling multiple endpoints, as you would in REST, or composing queries with complex recursive joins, as you would in SQL.
 Besides precision, this also brings performance benefits to minimize network calls and their payloads.

-- Unlike REST, you do not need to make multiple calls to fetch the precise resources.
-- Unlike SQL, you do not need to make recursive joins.

 For example, you modify the previous request to return information about the equipments versions, including their `description`, unique IDs, and the currently active version: